lunarphp/lunar/docs/src/getcandy/carts.md

 $cart = $cart->getManager()->getCart();
 ```

-This will return a "hydrated" version of your cart will the following:
+This will return a "hydrated" version of your cart with the following:

 ::: tip
 All values will return a `GetCandy\Datatypes\Price` object.
 So you have access to the following: `value`, `formatted`, `decimal`